fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 slave
   The slave ID to use when communicating to the modbus device.
 This is an optional property and if ommited the default slave ID is used.
-Generally if the device you are usign only has a single slave ID then it is best to set the default slave ID and ommit this property form the modbus map.
+Generally if the device you are using only has a single slave ID then it is best to set the default slave ID and ommit this property form the modbus map.